pestana-catumbela/Find-Profile/README.md

-##This site is a classic example of a Single Page application (SPA), where you can enjoy its beautiful infrastructure and of course its great functionality.
+<h1>This site is a classic example of a Single Page application (SPA), where you can enjoy its beautiful infrastructure and of course its great functionality.</h1>

 Here you can, by username, bring any and all profiles from github with your main data.